 In Commercial or Business Dealings

 • Be aware of sustaining a polite manner in business situations.
 Begin with a greeting and leave with a farewell.
-This custom is practised by everyone.
+Everyone practises this custom.

 At Someone’s House

 • Don’t forget to take your shoes off before going in and put on the slippers you’ll probably be given (this could mean that you have to remember to wear socks that don’t have holes in them!).